bukowa/tagc/README.md

 $ tagc --help

 Usage of tagc:
   -c string text to store
+  -i string info about command
   -s bool perform search with tags
   -t string tags to store separated by ','
 ```

 ### Examples